kvinay7/Insurance/README.md

 # Insurance Application

-Here’s a detailed breakdown of the requirements and design for an insurance application, including classes, interfaces, and enumerations:
+Here’s a detailed breakdown of the requirements and design for an insurance application:

 ### Requirements
 1. **User Management**: